vasanthv/talk/README.md

 ### Docker compose

-[https://hub.docker.com/r/jwilder/nginx-proxy](NGINX proxy) container with [https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion](its companion) to proxy the access to the app and generate a SSL certificate with [https://letsencrypt.org/](Let's Encrypt).
+[NGINX proxy](https://hub.docker.com/r/jwilder/nginx-proxy) container with [its companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) to proxy the access to the app and generate a SSL certificate with [Let's Encrypt](https://letsencrypt.org/).

 **Note:** its recommended to launch without the companion in local environments.